PlayForm/Pipe/README.md

 ### Input-Output Mapping

-`FilePipe` allows you to provide a map of paths for different input and output directories, making it easy to control where files are read from and written to:
+`FilePipe` will allow you to provide a map of paths for different input and output directories, making it easy to control where files are read from and written to:

 **`Index.ts`**